RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 # Install the required dependencies
 ^[Top](#top)

-## On Debian / Ubuntu / Kali / ParrotOS / Raspbian
+## On Debian / Ubuntu / Kali / ParrotOS / Raspbian / DragonOS
 ^[Top](#top)

 First what we want to do is get an update for the system.
 If you need to apply updates do this **before** installing the Proxmark3 software.